5ylvino/news-app/README.md

 #### front-end
 7. Switch to app folder with `cd news-client` and run `yarn install` to install all dependencies

-8. Create env file from duplicate `cp -rf .env.example .env`.
-    - Then copy the news data api keys from the email sent, otherwise the app won't be able to access news data externally viz `NEWS_API_KEY`, `GUARDIAN_API_KEY`, `NYTIMES_API_KEY`.
+8. Then copy the news data api keys from the email sent, otherwise the app won't be able to access news data external.
 API HOST URL FROM BACKEND is `http://127.0.0.1:8000/api/v1` .
-It have prefix as shown, so copy and paste. \
+It have prefix as shown, so copy and paste.
-    - Setup you Database with `MYSQL DRIVER` viz `DB_CONNECTION=mysql`, `DB_DATABASE=news_api` etc. Also, Create the database if you are using MAMP or XAMP, etc.

 9. Start serve by running `yarn start` .
 Host url is `http://127.0.0.1:3000`